dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 tax implications to be concerned with.

 The crux of the problem for employees is this thing called Alternative Minimum Tax (AMT).
-Most people have never heard of AMT because we don't make enough money or have large investments to trigger AMT.
-If you exercise your shares and aren't careful, you could find yourself triggering AMT.
-Here's how.
+Most people have never heard of AMT because they don't make enough money or have large investments to trigger AMT.
+You could find yourself triggering AMT if you exercise your shares and aren't careful,  Here's how.

 At the time your options are granted, the market value and the strike price are the same.
 If the company goes through additional funding rounds, gets acquired,